nsnam/ns-3-dev-git/src/internet/doc/routing-overview.rst

 input network interface index as conditions and provide a vector of output network interface indices over which packets matching the conditions are sent.

-Typically there are two main types of multicast routes:  routes of the first kind are used during forwarding.
-All of the conditions must be explicitly provided.
-The second kind of routes are used to get packets off of a local node.
+Typically there are two main types of multicast routes:

-The difference is in the input interface.
-Routes for forwarding will always have an explicit input interface specified.
-Routes off of a node will always set the input interface to a wildcard specified by the index Ipv4RoutingProtocol::IF\_INDEX\_ANY.
+* Routes used during forwarding, and

-For routes off of a local node wildcards may be used in the origin and multicast group addresses.
-The wildcard used for Ipv4Adresses is that address returned by Ipv4Address::GetAny () -- typically "0.0.0.0".
-Usage of a wildcard allows one to specify default behavior to varying degrees.
+* Routes used in the originator node.

-For example, making the origin address a wildcard, but leaving the multicast group specific allows one (in the case of a node with multiple interfaces) to create different routes using different output interfaces for each multicast group.
+In the first case all the conditions must be explicitly provided.

-If the origin and multicast addresses are made wildcards, you have created essentially a default multicast address that can forward to multiple interfaces.
-Compare this to the actual default multicast address that is limited to specifying a single output interface for compatibility with existing functionality in other systems.
+In the second case, the route is equivalent to a unicast route, and must be added through `Ipv4StaticRouting::AddHostRouteTo`.

 Another command sets the default multicast route::